marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

 # Introduction to the
 # FIRST - Principles for Writing Good Tests
 All tests (including integration tests) should follow principles defined as ```FIRST```.
-Acronym FIRST stand for below test features:
+Acronym ```FIRST``` stand for below test features:

 * **[F]**ast - A test should not take more than a second to finish the execution
 * **[I]**solated/Independent - No order-of-run dependency.
 They should pass or fail the same way in suite or when run individually.
 Do not depend on any external resources.
-* **[R]**epeatable
-A test method should NOT depend on any data in the environment/instance in which it is running.
+* **[R]**epeatable - A test method should NOT depend on any data in the environment/instance in which it is running.
-* **[S]**elf-Validating
-No manual inspection required to check whether the test has passed or failed.
+* **[S]**elf-Validating - No manual inspection required to check whether the test has passed or failed.
-* **[T]**horough
-Should cover every use case scenario and NOT just aim for 100% coverage
+* **[T]**horough - Should cover every use case scenario and NOT just aim for 100% coverage

 Pyramid of testing
 <figure>
   <img src="/assets/2018-12-01-integration-tests-with-testcontainers/pyramid_of_testing.png" alt="Pyramid of testing">
   <figcaption>Pyramid of testing</figcaption>
 </figure>
+As you can see in pyramid of testing, number of test should be average - more then manual and system tests, more than component and unit tests.

 # Concept of integration tests with testcontainers.org library
 testcontainers.org  is a Java library that allow to run docker images and control it from Java code.
 (I will not cover topic what is Docker, if you need more information <a href="https://en.wikipedia.org/wiki/Docker_(software)">read more</a> about it.)

 The main concept of the proposal of integration test is:
-* run your application
+* Run your application
 * Run ```external components``` as real docker containers.
 Here is important to understand what do I mean by ```external components```.
 It can be:
     * database storage - for example run real PostgreSQL as docker image,
     * Redis - run real Redis as docker image,